dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-release_note-2.0.0.md

 # Release Note

+## 2.0.0

 A new version of the WHO-approved TB Case Surveillance Tracker package (v2.0.0) has been released with new content, configuration fixes and improvements.
-These are summarized below.

-## New Content & Features

 ### Enrollment Stage